nasa-gibs/gibs-web-examples/README.md

-To properly support the polar projections, the [Proj4Leaflet](https://github.com/kartena/Proj4Leaflet) plugin must be installed.
+To properly support the polar projections, the [Proj4Leaflet](https://github.com/kartena/Proj4Leaflet) plugin must be used.
 This example uses Proj4Leaflet version 0.6.2.

 The version of [proj4js](http://trac.osgeo.org/proj4js) shipped with Proj4Leaflet is too old and must be replaced with version 2.0.0.

 Questions